peterhinch/micropython-nano-gui/README.md

 RAM.

 As of 14th March 2021 it runs on the Raspberry Pi Pico; on that target firmware must be of that date or later.
-The `color15` demo fails because the firmware lacks `uos.urandom()` but hopefully it will be fixed soon.

 It uses synchronous code but is compatible with `uasyncio`.
 Some demo programs illustrate this.
 Code is standard MicroPython, but some device drivers use the